oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/model-in-image.md

 sample-weblogic-operator-sa   1         9m5s
 ```

 Install the operator.
-Ensure your current directory is `weblogic-kubernetes-operator`.
+The operator’s Helm chart is located in the kubernetes/charts/weblogic-operator directory.
+This sample installs the operator using Helm charts from Github.
 It may take you several minutes to install the operator.

 ```
-# cd weblogic-kubernetes-operator
+helm repo add weblogic-operator https://oracle.github.io/weblogic-kubernetes-operator/charts --force-update
 ```
 ```
-$ helm install weblogic-operator kubernetes/charts/weblogic-operator \
+$ helm install weblogic-operator weblogic-operator/weblogic-operator \
   --namespace sample-weblogic-operator-ns \
+  --set image=ghcr.io/oracle/weblogic-kubernetes-operator:3.4.2 \
   --set serviceAccount=sample-weblogic-operator-sa \
+  --set "enableClusterRoleBinding=true" \
+  --set "domainNamespaceSelectionStrategy=LabelSelector" \
+  --set "domainNamespaceLabelSelector=weblogic-operator\=enabled" \
   --wait
 ```

+The output will show something similar to the following:

 ```
 NAME: weblogic-operator
-LAST DEPLOYED: Tue Nov 17 09:33:58 2020
+LAST DEPLOYED: Fri Aug 12 14:28:47 2022
 NAMESPACE: sample-weblogic-operator-ns
 STATUS: deployed
 REVISION: 1
 TEST SUITE: None
 ```

-{{% notice tip %}} If you wish to use a more recent version of the operator, replace the `3.1.1` in the preceding command with the other version number.
+{{% notice tip %}} If you wish to use a more recent version of the operator, replace the `3.4.2` in the preceding command with the other version number.
 To see the list of version numbers, visit the [GitHub releases page](https://github.com/oracle/weblogic-kubernetes-operator/releases).
 {{% /notice %}}